awsdocs/amazon-sns-developer-guide/doc_source/SendMessageToHttp.example.java.md

         // Parse the JSON message in the message body
         // and hydrate a Message object with its contents
-        // so that we have easy access to the name/value pairs
+        // so that we have easy access to the name-value pairs
         // from the JSON message.
         Scanner scan = new Scanner(request.getInputStream());
         StringBuilder builder = new StringBuilder();